 You will also get a better feel for the scraping as the tungsten passes over the rock.

 This will be true for other types of cover too.
 You’ll feel the differences in softness between rock and wood more easily as well.

 The increased density will also deflect off of hard cover more quickly.

-Tungsten Weights Of The Same Size Are Smaller Than Lead Weights
+Tungsten Weights Are Smaller Than The Same Weight Made Of Lead

 For example, a 1/4 ounce lead bullet weight will be larger and softer than a 1/4 ounce tungsten bullet weight.
 This difference in size will also cause the tungsten weight to fall faster through the water.

 If you’re looking for a smaller finesse presentation, then the smaller size of tungsten is the way to go.